 Table of Contents

-How Many Eggs/Babies Does an American Eel Get?
+So, How Many Eggs Can an American Eel Lay in a Year?

 Some estimates state that female eels release 4 million eggs once they return to the Sargasso Sea, while others put the number around 20 to 30 million fertilized eggs.

 The older and longer the female, the more eggs she can carry.

 The largest and most fertile of females reaching the higher egg estimates, typically are reported to come out of inland Canada.